Frequently Asked Questions

 Can I bring along my pets favourite toy or bedding?

 Of course you can.
-We know that your furry friends can get as attached to their snuggle rug or teddy as we humans can so by all means bring along their homely comforts.
+We know that your furry friends can get as attached to their snuggle rug or teddy so by all means bring along their homely comforts for their overnight stay.
+We do also supply our own clean bedding each day.

 Can I check up on my dog during the day?